ALMA Observations of the DART Impact: Characterizing the Ejecta at Sub-Millimeter Wavelengths: Modeling and Interpretation

+Our pre-impact observations sampled thermal emission from the surfaces of Didymos and Dimorphos, enabling us to measure Didymos-Dimorphos' spectral emissivity at millimeter wavelengths for the first time.
+Once their spectral emissivity is known, the flux attributable to Didymos-Dimorphos on the impact date can be calculated and subtracted from the measured post-impact fluxes to isolate that owing to the ejecta.

-The Near Earth Asteroid Thermal model \citep[NEATM;][]{Harris1998} was used to calculate Didymos' equilibrium temperature during our pre-impact observations as:
+The Near Earth Asteroid Thermal model \citep[NEATM;][]{Harris1998,Delbo2002} was used to analyze thermal emission from the asteroids.
+The NEATM accounts for the solar phase angle ($\alpha$) during observations by considering the observed flux originating from the illuminated portion of the asteroid.
+We calculated the temperature at the sub-solar point ($T_{ss}$) as

-where $A$ is the Bond albedo, $L_0$ is the Solar luminosity $(3.26\times10^{26}$ W), $\sigma$ is the Stefan Boltzmann constant $(5.67\times10^{-8}$ J\,s$^{-1}$\,m$^{-2}$\,K$^{-4}$), \rh{} is the heliocentric distance in meters, $\epsilon_{IR}$ is the infrared emissivity \citep[assumed to be 0.9;][]{Delbo2004,Mainzer2016}, and $\eta$ the infrared beaming factor.
-We assumed a Bond albedo of 0.067 based on Didymos-Dimorphos' geometric albedo of 0.16 and a phase integral of 0.42 derived from the HG phase function using the DART Design Reference Asteroid parameters \citep{Rivkin2021,Bowell1989}, and a beaming factor of 1.5.
-Both values are consistent with thermophysical modeling based on pre-impact VLT observations of Didymos-Dimorphos \citep{Rozitis2023}.
-The resulting equilibrium temperature is 244 K.
+where A is the Bond albedo, S$_{\sun}$ is the Solar constant at 1 au (1360.8 W\,m$^{-2}$), \rh{} is the heliocentric distance (au), $\sigma$ is the Stefan Boltzmann constant $(5.67\times10^{-8}$ J\,s$^{-1}$\,m$^{-2}$\,K$^{-4}$), $\epsilon$ is the infrared emissivity \citep[assumed to be 0.9;][]{Delbo2004,Mainzer2016}, and $\eta$ the infrared beaming factor.
+We assumed a Bond albedo of 0.067 based on Didymos-Dimorphos' geometric albedo of 0.16 and a phase integral of 0.42 derived from the HG phase function using the DART Design Reference Asteroid parameters \citep{Rivkin2021,Bowell1989}, and a beaming parameter of 1.93 based on JWST observations of Didymos-Dimorphos taken at a similar solar phase angle to the ALMA observations \citep{Rivkin2023}.
+This is consistent with beaming parameters measured for other NEAs, which range from 0.5--2.5 in \textit{NEOWISE} surveys \citep{Mainzer2014,Mainzer2016}.
+The resulting $T_{ss}$ is 324 K. The temperature was calculated across the asteroid surface assuming that no emission originates from the night side as

-Figure~\ref{fig:pre} shows our pre-impact continuum map of Didymos-Dimorphos.
-We measured a flux density of 1.59 $\pm$ 0.14 mJy, including a conservative 8\% absolute flux calibration uncertainty, by integrating over the region for which S/N $>$ 3.
-The flux density ($S_\nu$) is related to the millimeter spectral emissivity ($\epsilon_{mm}$) as:

-where $d$ is the diameter of the asteroid, $\Delta$ is the geocentric distance in meters, and $B_\nu(T_B)$ is the Planck function evaluated at the temperature of the asteroid above the cosmic microwave background, $T_B = T - 2.725 K$ \citep{Altenhoff2004}. \cite{Daly2023} calculated volume equivalent sphere diameters of 761 m and 151 m for Didymos and Dimorphos, respectively, based on imaging by the DRACO instrument on DART.
-Neither of the asteroids were in eclipse during our observations \citep{Scheirich2022}; thus, we can separate their contributions to the measured flux density based on the ratio of their diameters and calculate the emissivity of Didymos independently.
-Using the ratio of the asteroids' diameters and Equation~\ref{eq:eq4}, we expect that Dimorphos contributed 3.9\% of the flux density in our pre-impact images, well within the sensitivity limits of ALMA during both our pre- and post-impact observations.
-For Didymos' 1.53 mJy share of the flux density, we calculate $\epsilon_{mm}$ = 0.87 $\pm$ 0.08.